Ahaanv19/Poway_Auto_Frontend/README.md

   </ul>

   <p>
-    We’re excited to continue iterating and improving Poway Auto to meet the growing needs of our community.
+    We’re excited to continue iterating and improving SD Auto to meet the growing needs of our community.
 Thanks for following our journey!
   </p>
 </section>